• Skip to primary navigation

 Slice the onion thinly as per the potatoes, using a mandoline or a sharp knife.

-Finally you will need some carrots, peeled and sliced into rounds.
+The carrots should be peeled and sliced into rounds.
 Allow one small to medium carrot per person (or about half a cup, sliced).

 Other ingredients you will need